 One of the best ways for a company to showcase its expertise in a niche is with a blog series.
 An effective blog is instrumental in attracting audiences.

 The blog can get deep into industry issues that cannot be found on other websites.
-It can offer ideas on how to improve the industry and give insights on how to hire people that fit the system.
+It can offer ideas on improving the industry and giving insights on how to hire people that fit the system.